 - use the funding at more than two sites in one day

-Some childcare providers may be able to stretch the hours throughout the year rather than just during term time so for example you could receive 10.96 hours per week for a maximum of 52 weeks a year.
+Childcare providers can only claim funded hours for 38 weeks per year but may choose to stretch these hours themselves to offer these across more weeks of the year.
+So, for example you could receive up to 10.96 hours per week for a maximum of 52 weeks a year.
 If this would suit you better speak to the childcare provider to see if they are able to offer you a more flexible option.

 How can I claim funded early education?

 You will not be able to claim directly.
 Childcare providers registered on The Surrey Directory of Early Years Providers, who have agreed to follow the Surrey County Council Provider Agreement, will be able to claim it on your behalf.
-These include pre school playgroups, day nurseries, nursery units of independent schools schools and childminders.
+These include pre schools, day nurseries, nursery units of independent schools and childminders.

 How can I find a childcare provider offering the funded hours?

 You can find details of childcare providers who offer funded early education in Surrey on our Childcare Finder.
 Just enter your location or postcode and scroll down to select Yes to 'Registered for Funded Early Education for 3 and 4-year-olds' on the right-hand side.

 Nannies and home carers are currently not permitted to register on the Early Years Register and cannot therefore receive early education funding.